 Walking around old town Cologne

-Cologne is full of Roman ruins, Romanesque churches, a Renaissance city hall and more than its share of breweries, pubs and restaurants.
-It also has an Archaeological Zone that includes the remnants of an ancient Jewish mikveh.
+Cologne is full of Roman ruins, Romanesque churches, a Renaissance city hall, and more than its share of breweries, pubs and restaurants.
+It also has an archaeological zone that includes the 2000-year-old Roman praetorium and the more recent remnants of an ancient Jewish mikveh.

 Back on board

 Viking went all out with tonight’s dinner: A Taste of Germany.
 Staff dressed up in traditional costumes and a musical duet paraded through the dining room serenading us throughout the meal.

-Between the pork and wheat, I would have preferred to order one of Viking’s “always available” meals off the menu … but that wasn’t possible tonight because the galley had been prepped for visitors and staff were busy in the dining room.
-Chef Zsolt took me around personally and made sure that I didn’t take anything I shouldn’t eat.
+Between the pork and wheat, I would have preferred to order one of Viking’s “always available” meals off the menu.
+Unfortunately, that wasn’t possible tonight, so Chef Zsolt took me around personally and made sure that I didn’t take anything I shouldn’t eat.

 Touring the kitchen

+Prost! is the German way to say cheers!, and we said it a lot on our evening in Cologne.
 Call it a German pub crawl, if you will.
-We took this optional excursion the last time we cruised and enjoyed it so much we signed up for it again.
+Viking offered a Brauhaus culture excursion so guests could experience Cologne’s beer culture first hand.
+We had taken this optional excursion on our previous cruise and enjoyed it so much we signed up for it again.
 It was so worth the €29.

-We all had so much fun that we didn’t want the evening to end and begged Dewi, who had accompanied us on the tour, to let us visit just one more brauhaus.
+We all had so much fun that we didn’t want the evening to end.
+We begged Dewi, who had accompanied us on the tour, to let us visit just one more brauhaus.
 Pretty please?